I don’t know about you, but I don’t get excited about most frugality tips.

 For example, I love that The Woodland Trust is creating a new great Northern forest in the UK.

-To be honest, if it were down to me, I would give serious consideration to levelling Wolverhampton to the ground, planting trees and reintroducing bison, bears, golden eagles, lynx and sabre tooth tigers to The Midlands where they could roam free.
-You can probably see why I won’t be running for Prime Minister.
+To be honest, if it were down to me, I would level Wolverhampton to the ground and plan trees and reintroduce bison, bears, golden eagles, lynx and sabre tooth tigers to The Midlands where they could roam free.

 When I read that the birth rate in some countries is below replacement rate, I say good…more room for nature and for wilderness.
 And maybe we are not all doomed after all?

-I hate waste, hate litter and hate the plastic packaging that comes with supermarket food and new stuff.
+I hate waste, litter and the plastic packaging that comes with stuff.
 Trying to cut spending is an uphill struggle if you think of it as depriving yourself.
 Better to tap into a powerful underlying motivation.
 Environmentalism does it for me.

 2. It’s all just shit